Service

 Nail Trims

 Many cat owners will agree that one of the hardest parts of cat ownership is dealing with the scratching of items around the house, but did you know that scratching is an important part of a cat’s hygiene.
-Cat’s nails don’t grow in the same way dog’s nails do, they grow in layers that causes the nail to gradually grow thicker and longer.
+Cats nails don’t grow in the same way dogs nails do, they grow in layers that cause the nail to gradually grow thicker and longer.
 When a cat scratches, they dislodge the outermost layer of their claw, revealing the sharper and shorter claw underneath.
 This is why many cat owners don't end up cutting their cats nails for long periods of time, they tend to manage it themselves.

 Just like everything else in the body however, cats’ nails can change as they grow older.
 Often the outer layers of the nails stop shedding and the nail will become very thick and brittle.
 At this time in their lives, it is very important to keep an eye on your cats’ nails.
 If left unchecked, the nail can become ingrown which is very painful.

 It's a good idea to get your cat used to nail trims at an early age, if possible, but it’s never too late to start.
 Playing with their feet on a regular basis can help get them used to being touched.
 If it’s too difficult to do at home, bringing them to the vet or groomer is always an option.
+We recommend trimming nails on a monthly basis.

 Bathing